Every new camera I get has a learning curve, and changing to another brand greatly increases the learning curve.

-Auto Focus with the Fuji X-E2 has been a challenge for me due to learning how the camera works the best.
-This was true with I learned all the settings for my Nikon D4.
-When shooting sports, I used different AF settings than for regular photojournalistic shooting, which I usually do with the storytelling style I use.
+Autofocus with the Fuji X-E2 has been challenging because I have to learn how the camera works best.
+This was true when I knew all the settings for my Nikon D4.
+I use different AF settings when shooting sports than regular photojournalistic shooting, which I usually do with my storytelling style.

-This is what I am finding to work best for the photojournalism shooting style.
+I am finding this to work best for the photojournalism shooting style.

-First, go to the shooting menu and the [camera 4] part of the menu.
-The top 4 menu items in that submenu all deal with AF.
+First, go to the shooting menu and the [camera 4] section.
+The top four menu items in that submenu all deal with AF.

-In the AF Multi-Mode, when the shutter button is pressed halfway, the camera detects high-contrast subjects and selects the focus area automatically.
+In the AF Multi-Mode, when the shutter button is pressed halfway, the camera automatically detects high-contrast subjects and selects the focus area.

 It is generally pretty quick and usually picks the closest object with high contrast to the camera.

-If PRE-AF ON is selected, the camera will continue to adjust focus even when the shutter-release button is not pressed halfway.
-Note that this increases the drain on the battery.
+If PRE-AF ON is selected, the camera will adjust focus even when the shutter-release button is not pressed halfway.
+This increases the battery drain.
 Generally, this is off for me.

-You must return to the first menu item AF Mode and pick AREA to use the focus points.
+You must return to the first menu item, AF Mode, to use the focus points and pick AREA.
 Once this is selected and you are not in Face Detection mode, you can move this green box around on the grid points.

-You will need to push the AF button to activate the screen you see above.
-Then you can toggle around the screen using the four buttons around the Menu OK Button to navigate.
+You must push the AF button to activate the screen you see above.
+Then, you can toggle around the screen using the four buttons around the Menu OK Button to navigate.

-When you select a point, you can increase the size of the green box to take into account more area to determine the contrast to pop the camera in focus.
+When you select a point, you can increase the size of the green box to account for more area and determine the contrast needed to bring the camera into focus.

-Here you can see I increased the size of the box for focusing.
+Here, you can see I increased the box size for focusing.

 All these functions work with AF as long as you choose C [continuous] or S [single] on the front of the camera.

-In the M [manual focus] setting, you can adjust everything manually.
-I will not go into those setting right now.
+You can adjust everything manually in the M [manual focus] setting.
+I will not go into those settings right now.

 AF Setting Tip

-Once you have everything set the way you like it in the menu, then go and save the setting in Custom settings.
-That can be found in the three menus>Edit Save Custom Setting.
+Once you have everything set the way you like it in the menu, you can save the setting in Custom Settings.
+The menus>Edit> Save Custom Setting are where you can find this.

 I am using a few of these custom settings.
-My hope is Fuji will do a firmware upgrade allowing the user to change the naming of those settings rather than being stuck with “Custom 1” when I might like to call it “Portrait” or “Sports,” for example.
+I hope that Fuji will do a firmware upgrade that allows the user to change the name of those settings rather than being stuck with “Custom 1” when I might like to call them “Portrait” or “Sports,” for example.

 Sound Tidbit

-Beeping noise is the default setting for the camera.
-So when the camera locks in the focus, you hear a beep.
-Please don’t make the mistake I made by choosing to turn the sound off.
+The beeping noise is the camera’s default setting.
+When the camera locks in focus, you hear a beep.
+Please don’t make my mistake of choosing to turn the sound off.

 Do not use the Silent Mode to turn the sound off the beeping.
 When you do, the flash will no longer work.
 This includes the internal and if you use any external flash.